 Krystal joined the California Parks Company—now Basecamp Hospitality—in 2016 for the opportunity to create and oversee the hospitality company’s sustainability program.
-With nearly 10 years of experience in both hospitality administration and environmental policy in the private and public sectors, she collaborates daily with the team to brainstorm new ways to implement sustainable business practices while preserving the regional culture.
-Under her management, the company uses these practices to provide authentic travel experiences for current and future visitors to all parks in the company’s portfolio, leveraging increased tourism to spark economic vitality and community well-being.
+Krystal has nearly 10 years of experience in hospitality operations and administration.
+She also has extensive background in navigating the interface between tourism and environmental policy in the private and public sectors.
+She collaborates daily with our teams to reduce waste, conserve natural resources, provide environmental interpretation, and celebrate regional culture.
+Under her management, the company uses these practices to provide enriching and low impact travel experiences for current and future visitors to all parks in the company’s portfolio.
 As Sustainability Coordinator, Krystal works to grow the company’s sustainability efforts while standardizing best management practices that meet and exceed local, state, and federal environmental policies.

 Krystal holds a bachelor’s degree in Environmental and Legal Studies from the University of California, Santa Cruz.
 She is also certified with the Global Sustainable Tourism Council, an independent body backed by the United Nations World Tourism Organization to set global standards in sustainability for hotels, tour operators, and destinations.
 She is currently pursuing her Master of Science in Sustainable Tourism Management.

 My favorite activity in any of the Basecamp Hospitality parks is…hiking.